MrBenGriffin/hex9/README.md

     * Needing precomputed databases of fixed points.
     * Requiring additional polygon types (commonly pentagons) for closure
 * **Hex9** presents a *new* approach to the “holy grail” of HHG; It aims to reduce  some of these constraints while remaining early-stage and not yet
-  production-ready (Summer 2025).
+  production-ready (Winter 2025).

 ### Why Hex9
 #### Grid-Projection Decoupling